History of Vietnam: Modern ethnic context

-Vietnam is a multi-ethnic country on Mainland Southeast Asia and has great ethnolinguistic diversity.
-Vietnam's demography consists 54 different ethnicities belong to five major ethnolinguistic families: Austronesian, Austroasiatic, Hmong-Mien, Kra-Dai, Sino-Tibetan.
-Among 54 groups, the majority ethnic group is the Austroasiatic-speaking Kinh alone comprising 85.32% of total population.
+Vietnam's modern demography consists of 54 different ethnicities belonging to five major ethnolinguistic families: Austronesian, Austroasiatic, Hmong-Mien, Kra-Dai, Sino-Tibetan.
+Among 54 groups, the majority ethnic group is the Vietic-speaking Kinh, alone comprising 85.32% of total population in the 2019 census.
 The rest is made up of 53 other ethnic groups.
-Vietnam's ethnic mosaic is contributed by the peopling process in which the various people came and settled on territory, that constitutes the modern state of Vietnam in many stages, often separated by thousands of years, totally lasted for tens of thousand years.
-It is evident that entire Vietnam's history is embroidered polyethnic.
+Vietnam's ethnic mosaic results from the peopling process in which various peoples came and settled the territory, leading to the modern state of Vietnam by many stages, often separated by thousands of years over a duration of tens of thousands of years.
+Vietnam's entire history, thus, is an embroidery of polyethnicity.